derrick-lau/library-management-java/README.md

 - Redux for state management

-- Typescript
+- Typescript for type safety

 - Using JPA-Hibernate to scaffold a database

-- Spring Security & JWT Authentication
+- Spring Security & JWT Authentication for application security

 # Setup & Installation
 1. Run Java spring boot server